Text-to-Scene with Large Reasoning Models: Scenes for Reasoning Ablation

-For the three scenes used to evaluate reasoning we use the following prompts. \textit{Bridge} with three criteria (\texttt{1: There should be a bridge.
-2: The bridge should be smooth, with no steps.
-3: The bridge looks good.}), \textit{Cafeteria} with four criteria (\texttt{1: There should be two pairs of tables that are correctly stacked on top of each other.
-2: The wooden table needs to be an extension of the buffet with an angle.
-3: The bread basket and metal dispenser need to be fully on that wooden table.
-4: The scene looks good.}), and \textit{Garage} with four criteria (\texttt{1: There should be three tires hanging on the wall correctly.
+\ttfamily 1: There should be three tires hanging on the wall correctly.
 2: There should be exactly one tire lying on the ground correctly.
 3: The hammer should be lying on the toolbox correctly.
-4: The scene looks good.}).
-These scenes are testing important spatial reasoning capabilities, that vary in difficulty.
+4: The scene looks good. \end{promptbox} These scenes are testing important spatial reasoning capabilities, that vary in difficulty.
 The cafeteria scene includes four tables, where the LRM has to flip a table on its head, requiring a rotation around the appropriate axis.
 Additionally, it is asked to place items on a rotated table.
 Working with axis aligned bounding boxes makes this task essentially a placement task in a rotated coordinate system with more advanced reasoning steps.
 The garage scene tests the LRMs ability to correctly infer an objects orientation from its bounding box dimensions.
 The hammer object is not lying on its side initially and neither is the tire.
 The LRM needs to reason about initial alignment on its own.
 Another example can be seen in \cref{fig:evolution_chemistry}.
 The bridge building task combines all above mentioned tasks into one and adds an additional planning step, with each placed object.
 (1) The LRM needs to make a plan, how to use 24 bricks to build a bridge across 8 units, while knowing the dimensions of a single brick.
 (2) It needs to know what axis to rotate for the desired result.
 (3) Working with rotated bricks is the same problem task as mentioned in the cafeteria scene.
 Not all models excelled at the same reasoning tasks.
 Furthermore, for the evaluation of Claude Sonnet 4, we do not use extended thinking, because this disables the necessary tool use.